-Dr. Gerard BertrandHonorary President (USA)
+Dr Gerard BertrandHonorary President (USA)

-Rohini FinchChairman of the Trustees (UK)
+Dr Simon LysterChair of Trustees (UK)

 Myles ArchibaldTrustee (UK)

-Sir Kenneth CarlisleTrustee (UK)
+Sir Kenneth Carlisle(UK)

-A trained barrister and formerly Member of Parliament, has run his family farm in Suffolk (PDF link, opens in new window) for 35 years.
-During this time he has built a diverse and successful business, including award-wining vineyard, restaurant and shop, while maintaining the conservation and sustainable management of his farm and 170 acres of ancient woodland as guiding principles.
-He has been a Trustee of the WLT since 2009 and acted as chairman of the Chelsea Steering Group in 2010 resulting in the Trust being awarded a Gold Medal and Best in Section at the RHS Chelsea Flower Show.
+A trained barrister and formerly Member of Parliament, has run his family farm in Suffolk for more than 35 years.
+During this time he has built a diverse and successful business, including an award-wining vineyard, restaurant and shop, while maintaining the conservation and sustainable management of his farm and 170 acres of ancient woodland as guiding principles.
+He has been a Trustee of WLT since 2009 and acted as chairman of the Chelsea Steering Group in 2010 resulting in the Trust being awarded a Gold Medal and Best in Section at the RHS Chelsea Flower Show.
 He served on the Councils of the Royal Horticultural Society and the RSPB and is currently Chairman of Suffolk Wildlife Trust.

-Dr. Nigel SimpsonTrustee (UK)
+Dr Nigel SimpsonTrustee (UK)

 Nigel Simpson is a professional chemist who specialises in materials science and ophthalmology.
 With a lifelong interest in natural history, he has been active in conservation in the Gloucestershire Wye Valley since 1970, and was a co-founder of Fundación Jocotoco established in 1998 and founder of The Simpson Education and Conservation Trust (SECT).
-As well as being a WLT Trustee Nigel is also a member of the boards of Fundación Jocotoco and Fundación Ecominga and was awarded the Order of the British Empire (OBE) in 2005, for his "services to environmental conservation and the local communities in Ecuador".
+As well as being a WLT Trustee Nigel is also a member of the boards of Fundación Jocotoco and Fundación Ecominga and was awarded the Order of the British Empire (OBE) in 2005, for his services to environmental conservation and the local communities in Ecuador.

 Miranda StevensonTrustee (UK)